Surya-531/SynapseMind-AgriAI/README.txt

 📌 Overview

-         SynapseMind Agri-AI is a decentralized AI application built on the Internet Computer Protocol (ICP).
-It empowers small and marginal farmers with transparent, trustless, and censorship-resistant agricultural advisory services.
+SynapseMind Agri-AI is a decentralized AI platform designed to empower small and marginal farmers with personalized crop recommendations, yield prediction, disease detection, and weather insights.

-By leveraging on-chain AI models, IoT data, and smart contracts, we ensure that farmers receive secure, reliable, and verifiable predictions without middlemen.
+Built on the Internet Computer Protocol (ICP),
+      our solution ensures:
+                Transparency ✅
+                Decentralized intelligence ✅
+                On-chain AI inference without middlemen ✅

+This aligns with WCHL 2025 Track: **AI - Decentralized Intelligence, building trustless and scalable AI applications**.

 Our solution combines: